 A particularly common misconception is that tents left behind at festivals are packed up and donated to those in need, sadly, this is a myth.
 Each year, an estimated 250,000 tents are left at music festivals across the UK, of which the majority are taken to landfill.
 The average tent weighs 3.5kg and is mostly made of plastic – the equivalent of 8,750 straws or 250 pint cups.

 But you can help: once again we are teaming up with the AIF and the Take Your Tent Home Campaign encouraging you all to take your tent and belongings home.

 Waste and Recycling Points are provided within all campsites, our campsite managers also provide rubbish bags to keep your area clean and tidy.
 Please respect Hill Farm, we are only here for a weekend and our aim should be to keep our impact to a minimum

 Please use our bins and don’t drop litter on the floor, Truck Festival is situated on a working farm and we aim to protect the natural habitats, ponds, streams and hedges that line the event site.
-Truck is zero waste to landfill with a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it
+We have a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it.

 Cigarette butts and filters do not biodegrade and their fibers can take 10-15 years to break down.
 Each one has to be picked up and we’re yet to find anyone who enjoys this job, please use the bins available or bring a portable cigarette pouch.